01

 Hands folded at their chest.

-The entire audience goes silent.
+The entire audience went silent.

-And everything changes.
+And everything changed.

-Their eyes lift.
+Their eyes lifted.

-Their feet speak.
+Their feet spoke.

-The anklets answer.
+The anklets answered.

 Powerful yet graceful.

-Every finger telling a story.
+Every finger told a story.

-Every eye movement a sentence.
+Every eye movement was a sentence.

-The children who were restless go quiet.
+The children who were restless went quiet.

-Even the priest pauses.
+Even the priest paused.

-Because some performances are not just performances.
+Because some performances were not just performances.
+They were prayers that the body made.

 Their cheeks turned pink as they bowed to the audience,